 I am always looking for more frugal ways to clean.
-These tips are not only frugal but they avoid harmful chemicals.
+These 30 uses for vinegar are not only frugal but they avoid harmful chemicals.
 You will know exactly what you are using and not have to worry about harmful chemicals you may be inhaling or touching.

 Did you know White vinegar is made from Corn?
 It’s distilled into corn alcohol then fermented with water and nutrients until the alcohol is depleted.
 It’s Natural, No Additives or Preservatives

 These are just a few uses for white vinegar.
 If you have more uses for vinegar that you have tried, please add them in the comments below.

 Cleaning drains: Pour 1/2 cup baking soda in the drain, followed by 1/2 cup vinegar.
 Let sit 5 minutes then run hot water for 2 minutes.
 This mixture foams as it cleans and deodorizes the drain.
 I do this once a month to keep drains clean.